Monday, April 27, 2026

 Presenters: Holly Harwood, Meriden Public Library

 Do you wonder what it is like to have a hydroponic garden in your library?
-Stop in for a talk about what it is like to care for and maintain a hydroponic garden in a library setting year round.
-Learn about engage your community around the hydroponics in a fun and educational way.
+Stop in for a talk about what it is like to care for and maintain a hydroponic garden in a library setting year-round.
+Learn about engaging your community around hydroponics in a fun and educational way.

 Sponsor: CLA Public Libraries Section